DEC0DER-14/Heart-Disease-Detection/README.md

-# Heart-Disease-Detection
+# Heart Disease Detection

-This project involved the development of a machine learning model to predict the likelihood of heart disease based on patient data.
-The model uses various features such as age, cholesterol levels, blood pressure, and other health metrics to assess the risk.
-Key tasks included data preprocessing (cleaning and normalizing the dataset), feature selection (identifying the most important factors), and model training using algorithms like Logistic Regression, Random Forest, and K-Nearest Neighbors (KNN).
-The project achieved an accuracy of 92% using a well-tuned Random Forest classifier.
-It also included data visualization using Matplotlib and Seaborn to help interpret the model's predictions and performance.
-This tool serves as an early detection system for heart disease, assisting healthcare professionals in making informed decisions.
+This project involves the development of a machine learning model to predict the likelihood of heart disease using patient health data.
+The model uses features such as **age, blood pressure, cholesterol levels, glucose levels, BMI, lifestyle habits (smoking, alcohol, physical activity), and gender** to assess the risk.

+## Key Features
+- **Data Preprocessing**:
+  - Handling missing values
+  - Categorical encoding (gender)
+  - Feature engineering (BMI calculation from height & weight)
+  - Standardization of features
+- **Model Training**:
+  - Trained using **Random Forest Classifier**
+  - Achieved an accuracy of ~**85%** on the test dataset
+- **CLI Tool**:
+  - Allows users to input health parameters directly
+  - Provides **probability-based prediction** (`Heart Disease` or `No Heart Disease`)
+- **Model Saving**:
+  - Trained model and scaler saved using **Joblib** for future use and deployment

+## Tech Stack
+- Python
+- Pandas, NumPy
+- Scikit-learn
+- Joblib